DecentricCorp/Lightrail-API-Docs/use-cases/gift-card.md

 The `cardId` on the other hand is used for all other administrative purposes such as funding the card, _freezing_ or _unfreezing_ its value, etc.

 Note that aside from the principal value, Lightrail also supports attaching temporary promotional values to Gift Cards.
-Check out our implementation guide for [Creating Lightrail Promotions](https://github.com/Giftbit/Lightrail-API-Docs/blob/master/use-cases/promotions.md).
+To learn more, check out our implementation guide for [Creating Lightrail Promotions](https://github.com/Giftbit/Lightrail-API-Docs/blob/master/use-cases/promotions.md).

 ## Use-Case